OpenCycleCompass/ocyco-server-python/docs/API2.md

 ### List of routing profiles

 Retrieve list of available routing profiles with description.

+    POST /profiles

+or without parameters

     GET /profiles